HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### JavaScript requests per page

-One of the contributing factors towards slow rendering of the web page could be the requests made on the page, especially when they are blocking.
+One of the contributing factors towards slow rendering of the web page could be the requests made on the page, especially when they are blocking requests.
 It's therefore of interest to look at the number of JavaScript requests made per page on both desktop and mobile devices.

-{# TODO - blocking something or just blocking? that's a lack of domain knowledge question :) #}

 {{ figure_markup(
   image="js-requests-per-page.png",